mariusor/mpris-scrobbler/README.md

 [![Build status](https://img.shields.io/travis/mariusor/mpris-scrobbler.svg)](https://travis-ci.org/mariusor/mpris-scrobbler)
 [![Coverity Scan status](https://img.shields.io/coverity/scan/14230.svg)](https://scan.coverity.com/projects/14230)

+In order to compile the application you must have a valid development environment containing pkgconfig, a compiler (known to work are clang>=5.0 or gcc>=7.0) and make.

-Its dependencies are: libevent dbus-1.0 libcurl expat openssl
+The compile time dependencies are: libevent dbus-1.0 libcurl expat openssl and their development equivalent packages.

+For the moment it aslo requires the [ragel](http://www.colm.net/open-source/ragel/) state machine compiler to generate the basic ini parser used to read the configuration files.

 ## Installing